HHallb/pyPFC/CONTRIBUTING.md

 ## Performance Issues

-For performance-related problems, [create a new issue](https://github.com/HHallb/pyPFC/issues/new) and select the "Performance Issue" template which collects:
+For performance-related problems, visit the [Issues page](https://github.com/HHallb/pyPFC/issues) and click "New issue" to select the "Performance Issue" template which collects:

 - Hardware specifications and benchmarking data
 - Simulation parameters and memory usage